A listing of current graduate students and their interests

 Kate is a first-year graduate student in ethnomusicology, currently investigating DJ culture and the engagement of young people through community arts programs in Providence.
 Prior to Brown, Kate spent a year living in Orono, Maine, teaching special education and music at the local elementary school.
 Kate is a classically trained cellist, with a B.M. in Cello Performance and a B.A. in Hispanic Studies from Pacific Lutheran University in Tacoma, WA.
 At PLU she performed regularly in early music ensembles, the university symphony orchestra, and solo and ensemble recitals.
 She learned to play and dance tango while living in Buenos Aires, Argentina.
 She has taught music and performed in both Argentina and Brazil, most recently in Rio de Janeiro at the Rio International Cello Encounter.
 At Brown, Kate continues her passion of making music with others by playing cavaquinho in the Choro Ensemble and singing in the Sacred Harp ensemble.
 Her research interests include the intersections between music composition/performance and postmemory/trauma; community music programs as catalysts for social change; and the production, distribution, and performance of contemporary and colonial music of the Guaraní living near the Jesuit missions on the borders of Argentina, Brazil, and Paraguay.

-Music of the African Diaspora, global circulation of black music, blackface minstrelsy, performance, subjectivity, the body and embodiment, music education, applied ethnomusicology, audio documentary
+Francesca Inglese – music of the African diaspora, global circulation of black music, blackface minstrelsy, performance, dance and the body, applied ethnomusicology, audio/video documentary

-Francesca is a Ph.D. student in ethnomusicology.
-She received her B.A. in music (with a focus on composition) from Vassar College and an M.A. in ethnomusicology from the University of Toronto.
-She has studied, performed, and taught Baroque, Jazz, and Carnatic violin while living in Scotland, India, and Iceland.
-Her M.A. thesis focused on the various musical interactions and encounters amongst African American and Jewish women vaudeville performers in the early 20th century as well as the sonic and embodied legacy of blackface minstrelsy in the performances of Sophie Tucker.
-Her current ethnographic dissertation research explores the music and embodied practices, public parades, and youth development projects of minstrel troupes in Cape Town, South Africa.
+Francesca is a PhD candidate in ethnomusicology.
+She received her BA in music (with a focus on composition) from Vassar College and an MA in ethnomusicology from the University of Toronto.
+She has studied, performed, and taught Baroque, Jazz, and Carnatic violin/viola while living in Scotland, India, and Iceland, and played in a range of musical ensembles.
+Her MA thesis focused on the various musical interactions and encounters amongst African American and Jewish women vaudeville performers in the early 20th century as well as the sonic and embodied legacy of blackface minstrelsy in the performances of Sophie Tucker.
+Her current ethnographic dissertation research explores the music and dance practices, public parades, and youth development projects of minstrel troupes in Cape Town in relation to questions of coloured subjectivity, urban spatial politics, and corporeal knowledge in post-apartheid South Africa.

 Chris is a first-year Ph.D student in ethnomusicology.
 He received his B.A. in History and Literature & Music from Harvard College, where he wrote a senior thesis on the political ramifications of Zulu women's music.
 His current research interests include black music from across the African Diaspora, commerce, queerness, and virtual communities.
 He aims to study how black musicians and their audiences incorporate technology into aesthetic practice, social interaction, and embodied experience.